TaiwoBlessyn/Performance-Analysis-XDL-IDS-IoT/README.md

 ## 📄 License

-This project is for academic and research purposes.
+This project is for academic and research purposes only.